Matanbenami12/Identify_small_objects_SSD/README.md

 ```

 We will do all again with SSD resnet
-and chack what is better
+and compare between SSD_mobilenet to SSD_resnet

-Now let's the diffrent
+Now let us see the diffrent